moldedbits/moldedbits.github.io/_posts/2017-08-28-typed-notification-ios.md

     }
 {% endhighlight %}

 This way we are also freeing up our UIViewController from other logic and only allowing it to handle views.
-This is also highly reusable as all the repetitive code is moved to a single place and this makes our code `DRY`.
+This is also highly reusable, all the repetitive code is moved to a single place and this makes our code `DRY`.

-For MVVM architecture above implementation fits perfect, as in MVVM a viewController should only handle view related logic only.
+For [MVVM](https://www.objc.io/issues/13-architecture/mvvm/) architecture above implementation fits perfect, a viewController should only handle view related logic only.

 ### Inspiration